Fantastic artwork surrounds us.

 Why Are These the Most Famous Paintings?

-It’s challenging to look at humankind’s entire body of work over the last thousand years and pick 25 to call the most famous paintings of all time.
-There are hundreds of other paintings that could have been picked for this list.
+It’s challenging to look at humankind’s entire body of work over the last thousand years and pick 50 to call the most famous paintings of all time.
+Hundreds of other works could have been included on this list.

-The amount of influential artwork in the world is staggering, and although we have to limit our lists of the “best” and “most important,” that isn’t meant to take away from some of the other notable works of art that didn’t make the list.
+The world has a staggering amount of influential artwork, and although we have to limit our lists of the “best” and “most important,” that isn’t meant to diminish some of the other notable works of art that didn’t make the list.